Weight polytopes and saturation of Demazure characters: Introduction

 \subsection{Acknowledgements}

 The authors are very grateful to D. Anderson and A. Yong for their feedback on an earlier version of the manuscript.
 The authors also wish to thank J. Kamnitzer for questions and comments on the first draft.
 The first author wishes to thank J. Hong for discussions on this problem during the course of their studies of affine Schubert varieties \cite{BH}.
+Finally, we thank the anonymous referee for many helpful suggestions, comments, and corrections.